Luke-Gentry/agentforce-mcp/README.md

       - /user-agent
 ```

 _⚠️ Note: For large (multi-megabyte) OpenAPI specs you might find the initial cold start slow as it processes the whole file.
-To mitigate this you can use the `slim-openapi` script described below⚠️_
+After the first time we will cache the parsed schemas on disk, so subsequent server restarts will be fast.
+To mitigate the slow cold start, you can try the the `slim-openapi` tool described below⚠️_

 Then you can run your server: